NeXtQSM -- A complete deep learning pipeline for data-consistent quantitative susceptibility mapping trained with hybrid data: Conclusion

 \section{Conclusion}

-In this study, we presented NeXtQSM, a complete deep learning pipeline trained only on hybrid samples to solve QSM’s background field and dipole inversion steps in a data-consistent fashion.
-Our approach is more robust to variations in the input data than model agnostic deep learning methods, but substantially faster than traditional QSM techniques.
+In this study, we presented NeXtQSM, a deep learning pipeline trained on hybrid samples that integrates and solves QSM’s background field and dipole inversion steps in a data consistent fashion.
+Our integrated approach is more robust to variations in the input data than other deep learning methods, and substantially faster than iterative QSM techniques.